closier/runit-rpm/README.markdown

 I like [runit](http://smarden.org/runit/).
 A lot.
 I also like [Redhat](http://www.redhat.com).
 A lot.
 What I didn't like was the lack of widely distributed RPMs for [runit](http://smarden.org/runit/).
 [Scott Likens](http://likens.us/runit/) made an RPM for version 2.0, so I thought I'd be a pal and take his RPM, update it to 2.1.2 and put it on Github for everyone to fork/clone/make fun of.

 So, thanks to Scott for the RPMs and thanks to [SuSE](http://www.opensuse.org/) for the original spec/RPMs
+## For LHCB

+I modify the Makefile (admin/runit-2.1.2/src/Makefile) of runit from smarden in order include and compile runsvctrl and runsvstat.I also modify the runit.spec to add runsvctrl and runsvstat for the commands part.

 ## Building